uoa-ws2020/uoa2020sg/README.md

 ## Operation Type
 The operation type indicates the control system of a robot and is classified into the following three types.
 ### A: Autonoumous
-A control method that performs behaviors or tasks with a degree of autonomy (without external influence).
+A control system that performs behaviors or tasks with a degree of autonomy (without external influence).
 ### B: Semi-autonoumous
-AとCの中間
-振る舞いやタスク
-あるところではロボットが自律的に振る舞いやタスクを実行し，
-またあるところでは人間がロボットを操作する
+A control system that operate autonomously and also by a person.
-### C: Remote Control
+### C: Remote control
-完全に人間が操作を行う．
+A control system that operated by a person.

 ## SG1L
 Choose either A or B and execute the task.